 - Trouble breathing

 - Persistent pain or pressure in the chest

 It’s a fine line with no clear guidelines.
 COVID-19 testing differs by location.
 Call your doctor if you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
 No one wants to either expose others or be unnecessarily exposed to a deadly virus, so we sequester, listen, and wait.
 That brings me to where I currently find myself.

 After experiencing symptoms for about 10 days, I decided to log in to confer with my healthcare provider through MyChart and request an eVisit to discuss my symptoms and ask for a consult.
 Twenty-four hours later I received a call from the office assistant to set up a call with my family physician for the next day.
 A day later, I finally engage in the physician consult and since they do not have access to testing supplies, I am treated as though I have Coronavirus and I am provided with prescription meds to alleviate symptoms and advised to self-quarantine which of course I was already doing.
 In light of the stories I have witnessed during the last couple of months, I am just happy to be still alive.
 This is us!

-For more information about how we can assist you in looking into these technologies for your business, please contact a SafeSourcing Customer Service Representative.?
-We have an entire customer services team waiting to assist you today.
+For more information on how SafeSourcing can assist you in exploring your procurement solutions for your business efforts, or on our Risk Free trial program, please contact a SafeSourcing Customer Service Representative.
+We have an entire team ready to assist you today.

 We look forward to your comments.